 | Insurance (optional, % of cargo value) | 0.2% | 0.2% |

 Actual rates can fluctuate based on the shipping line, current market conditions, and cargo specifics.
-For the most accurate and competitive rates, contact a trusted forwarder like Dantful.US International Logistics.
+For the most accurate and competitive rates, it is recommended to contact a professional freight forwarder.

 Factors Influencing Sea Freight Rates from China to Canada